 The SearchMission is a big word.
 Journalists should never be missionaries.
 Their only mission is the search for truth.
 That’s what it’s all about.

-Trust is the foundation upon which our society is built.
-Nothing would work without trust.
-We must trust police officers, paramedics, firefighters to protect us.
-We must trust our fellow citizens to treat us in a peaceful manner.
-We must trust judges to pronounce fair judgments.
-We must trust politicians that they will govern in our names according to the best of their knowledge and in good conscience.
-We must trust journalists that they will inform us honestly.
+Trust is the bedrock of our society.
+Nothing works without trust.
+We must trust the police officers, paramedics and firefighters to protect us.
+We have to trust judges to make fair judgments.
+We must trust politicians to govern to the best of their knowledge.
+And journalists, that they truthfully inform us.

 Mission is a big word.
 No journalist should be a missionary.
 In the narrower sense of the word, however, it means assignment.
 Seeking the truth is a journalist’s assignment, that’s what it’s all about.
 No more, no less.